codsen/codsen/packages/html-crush/readme.md

 # html-crush

-> Minifies HTML, accepts HTML, mixed with other sources
+> Minifies HTML/CSS: valid or broken, pure or mixed with other languages

 [![Minimum Node version required][node-img]][node-url] [![Repository is on BitBucket][bitbucket-img]][bitbucket-url]